Skip to main content

 You’ll develop the ability to critically evaluate methodologies, analytical procedures, and research methods in electric vehicle systems; the design of powertrains and battery management systems, intra and inter-vehicular communication systems; sensors and instrumentations for electric vehicles; and energy policies and electricity markets for electric vehicle development and deployment.

 During your degree, you'll have access to modern technical facilities including computer, electronics and power and control laboratories, where you'll work on practical laboratory-based exercises.
 The latest industry-standard engineering software packages are available for you to use in our purpose-built computer laboratories.
+You'll benefit from guest lectures delivered by industry professionals.
+You'll participate in conferences and deliver poster presentations on your research work.
+This allows you to network and exchange ideas with key engineering and technology experts.

 Our MSc Electric Vehicle Systems degree is accredited by The Institution of Engineering and Technology (IET) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
-This professional body ensures that your degree meets the academic requirement to qualify as a professional engineer.”
+This professional body ensures that your degree meets the academic requirement to qualify as a professional engineer.

 The Dean’s International Scholarship for Electronic and Electrical Engineering 2024/25